vmware/build-tools-for-vmware-aria/maven/archetypes/vcf-auto-modern/src/main/resources/archetype-resources/src/main/resources/scenarios/README.md

 ## File Naming

-Each scenario should be a JSON file named after the scenario:
+Each scenario should be stored in its seperate subfolder named the way the scenario is named.Inside a JSON file named details.json contains the scenario details and a template.html contains the email's HTML that is going to be sent:
+- Alert Raised (Notification sent to Organization Administrator)
+    - details.json
-- `<scenario-name>.json`
+    - template.html

 ## Example Structure

 ```
 scenarios/
-├── Test Scenario 1.json
-└── Validation Scenario.json
+├── Alert Raised (Notification sent to Organization Administrator)
+├────── details.json
+├────── template.html
 ```

 ## References